Table of Contents

 Contributions to both tracks are peer reviewed and require submission of the respective research paper or idea for your presentation via Easychair (see the descriptions below).

 The workshop is held in conjunction with the ISC-HPC during the ISC workshop day.
+Note that the attendance of ISC workshops requires a workshop pass.
 The HPC-IODC workshop is half day but embedded into a full-day program for I/O that we organize with the team of the WOPSSS.
 Our cooperation includes the alignment of sessions and the potential to shift papers between the two workshops.
 We encourage participants to take the opportunity to attend both events.
 See also our last year's workshop web page.

 |Date||Thursday June 22nd, 2017|